Kuiper Ranger: a familiar game and an AI experiment

 While I was at Carnegie Mellon in 1988, two friends and I collaborated on writing an AsteroŃ–ds arcade game knock-off.
 The game, called aster, was written in C and tried to adhere to strict object-oriented rules where every object, even simple ones such as 2D points, had to be accessed exclusively through accessor functions and macros.
 Back then, math was slow and floating point was unthinkable.
 It used exclusively fixed-point integer math (16.16), including trig that was implemented using the CORDIC algorithm.

 It ran initially on Sun 2 workstations by memory mapping the sunbw black and white bitmap graphics frame buffer and drawing lines using the Bresenham algorithm.
 Then it ran on the suncg6 color-mapped monitor (8 bits/pixel = “bytemap”), although it still used only black and white, as it still does today.
 It had some primitive sound effects even at this early stage.
+Graphics were also very slow, so to move an object the game erased it by redrawing it in black, then redrew it at its new position.
+Flickering was not visible, as objects were moved quickly enough, one at a time.

 When I worked at IBM after college, it was ported to a few IBM displays including the IBM RT/PC (AIWS), Megapixel, APA16 on the HFT (“high function terminal”).
+Some of the platforms even had rudimentary sound, supported by a simple sound API.

 By 1993 it had been ported to the X Window system.
 At that point, all the other raw display implementations were dropped, along with sound support.
 The X11 support allowed it to run on virtually every relevant Unix-based platform at the time.
 It was renamed to xaster.
 Various work continued at random intervals through 1999 when version xaster-1.17 was done.
 After that, it sat untouched for a quarter century.